Profile: Len McCluskey, Unite leader

 The Casa, a social welfare centre and bar in Liverpool, is the modern hangout of this still fiercely loyal clique.
 Mr McCluskey launched his leadership of Unite there.

-Tony Nelson, a docker from the 5,6,7 days who co-founded the Casa, says that from the start Mr McCluskey had a wider political mission than just pay and conditions on the docks.
+Tony Nelson, a docker from the 5,6,7 days who co-founded the Casa, told Radio 4's Profile in 2012 that from the start, Mr McCluskey had a wider political mission than just pay and conditions on the docks.

 "Where we were different from a lot of other branches was that we were involved as much in pay and conditions as other disputes that were going on.

-From the beginning, Mr McCluskey saw union politics as part of a wider solidarity and as the 1980s arrived - with him by now a full-time union officer - a more radical political vision was emerging in Liverpool.
+From the beginning, Mr McCluskey saw union politics as part of a wider solidarity.
+As the 1980s arrived - with him by now a full-time union officer - a more radical political vision was emerging in Liverpool.

 The Militant Tendency was in the ascendancy - a left-wing, Trotskyist group that polarised the Labour Party and caught the national attention in their opposition to Margaret Thatcher's policies